14: Distance-Based Redundancy Analysis

 Note that they have the same number of rows as the seaweed data.

-I select only some of the thermal variables because I excluded some of the ones I knew were collinear (I assessed this with pairwise correlations).
-There will still be some multicollinearity, but I will deal with this later after I have fit the constrained ordination (see Section 5).
-If you require more information about dealing with multicollinearity, refer to the Multiple Regression chapter in The Biostatistics Book.
+I keep only some thermal variables, having already excluded ones I knew to be collinear (assessed with pairwise correlations).
+Some multicollinearity remains, but I handle it later, after fitting the constrained ordination (see Section 5).
+For more on multicollinearity, refer to the Multiple Regression chapter in The Biostatistics Book.

 E1 <- dplyr::select(